Philip B. Allen

 pdf Copies of Hard-to-Access Papers:

-P. B. Allen, "Electron-Phonon Coupling Constants", in Handbook of Superconductivity, edited by Charles P. Poole Jr. (Academic Press, San Diego, 2000).
+P. B. Allen, "Electron-Phonon Coupling Constants", in Handbook of Superconductivity, edited by Charles P. Poole Jr. (Academic Press, San Diego, 2000) Ch.
+9G, pp. 478-489.

 P. B. Allen, "Single Particle versus Collective Electronic Excitations,'' in From Quantum Mechanics to Technology, edited by Z. Petru, J. Przystawa, and K. Rapcewicz (Springer, Berlin, 1996) pp. 125-141.

-P. B. Allen, “Boltzmann Theory and Resistivity of Metals”, in Quantum Theory of Real Materials, edited by J. R. Chelikowsky and S. G. Louie (Kluwer, Boston, 1996) Ch.
-17 pp 219-250.
+P. B. Allen, "Boltzmann Theory and Resistivity of Metals," in Quantum Theory of Real Materials, edited by J. R. Chelikowsky and S. G. Louie (Kluwer, Boston, 1996) Ch.
+17, pp. 219-250.

 Other Links: